 - 8. Grading.
 Cut and fill slopes shall be no steeper than 3:1 on average, and retaining walls shall not exceed 4 feet in height unless incorporated within a building's foundation or approved by the City Hydrologist.
 Graded areas shall maintain the character of the natural terrain by varying gradients, undulating contours, and rounding the toe and crest of any slope greater than 10 feet in height.
 Fill shall be limited to the minimum required for site development and drainage.
 Fill shall not exceed the existing highest natural grade point on site, unless approved by the City Hydrologist for required drainage.
 Height shall be measured from the natural grade.
 Bikeways and other amenities within the right-of-way shall be provided in such a way as to minimize the extent of disturbance to slopes and vegetation and the need for cut and fill. - 9.
 Rainwater Quality and Management.
 Where appropriate, development projects shall incorporate unobtrusive rainwater features that facilitate the detention and infiltration of rainwater and the filtration of pollutants from urban run-off.
 At all densities and intensities, appropriate techniques include: - permeable pavers & concrete, - infiltration beds placed below paved areas, - stone-filled reservoirs and dry-wells, - roof storage systems & cisterns designed with materials allowed by this Plan, - small "rain gardens" (low-lying with moisture-tolerant grasses, wildflowers, shrubs, and trees), and - vegetated swales (in courtyards, street medians, and planting strips). - a.
 Materials and treatments used for rainwater management shall be natural in appearance.
 Channels lined by concrete or rip-rap are prohibited, unless necessary for public safety. - b.
 Fencing shall be avoided; the bottom slopes of detention basins shall be designed for safety.
-In addition, a hydrological study and design may be required of new development by the City of Albuquerque to identify appropriate rainwater detention and energy dissipation features. - 10.
-Construction Mitigation.
+In addition, a hydrological study and design may be required of new development by the City of Albuquerque to identify appropriate rainwater detention and energy dissipation features. - Construction Mitigation.
 Construction within the Plan area or parts of the area shall be mitigated per Chapter 4 General Regulation C Construction Mitigation.
 These regulations are fully part of this regulating plan and shall be enforced as such.

-- 11. Appropriate Plant Lists.
+[Amended November 5, 2014] 11.
+Plant List.
 The purpose of regulating plants is to reduce water usage, maintain the character of native plants now existing in the Petroglyph National Monument, and provide a harmonious landscape image.
-Plantings from the Two plant lists shall guide landscaping within the Plan Area.
+Plantings from the plant list shall guide landscaping within the Plan Area.
 Shrubs and trees shall be nursery grown.
-All properties in Volcano Trails more than 200 feet from public lands such as the Petroglyph National Monument, arroyos, and other Major Public Open Space shall use plants listed as native or xeric from the plant list in Chapter 4 General Regulation B from Plant List A and/or B. Land disturbed in development shall be re-vegetated using native species from the the appropriate Plant List.
-(See Chapter 4 General Regulation C Construction Mitigation Standard CM-5.) - a.
-List A List A Petroglyph National Monument Plant List.
-These are plant species selected as appropriate from an inventory of species within the Petroglyph National Monument by the National Park Service in 1994-1995 including almost 200 plants (amended).
-This Plants listed as native in the plant list in Chapter 4 General Regulation B shall be used in specified areas as identified in Table 4 to limit impact of invasive and/or non-native plants on native vegetation. - b.
-List B-Xeric Plants List.
-These plant species were selected as appropriate for Volcano Trails from are the official xeric or low-water use plant list of the Albuquerque Bernalillo County Water Utility Authority (ABCWUA).
-The majority of the list is low and medium water-use plants.
-Some high-water use plants are also listed in order to classify them as such in implementation of the water conservation program.
-This xeric plant list is extensive and updated periodically by the ABCWUA.
-Contact the ABCWUA to obtain the most current information.
-(See contact information provided in Plants listed as xeric in the plant list in Chapter 4 General Regulation B shall be used in specified areas as identified in Table 4.
+All properties in Volcano Trails more than 200 feet from public lands such as the Petroglyph National Monument, arroyos, and other Major Public Open Space shall use plants listed as native or xeric from the plant list in Chapter 4 General Regulation B. Land disturbed in development shall be re-vegetated using native species from the Plant List.
+(See Chapter 4 General Regulation C - Construction Mitigation Standard CM-5.)

+- a.
+Native Plants.
+These are plant species selected as appropriate from an inventory of species within the Petroglyph National Monument by the National Park Service in 1994-1995.
+Plants listed as native in the plant list in Chapter 4 General Regulations B Plant List shall be used in specified areas as identified in Table 4 to limit impact of invasive and/or non-native plants on native vegetation. - b.
+Xeric Plants.
+These plant species were selected as appropriate for Volcano Trails from the official xeric or low-water use plant list of the Albuquerque Bernalillo County Water Utility Authority (ABCWUA).
+Plants listed as xeric in the plant list in Chapter 4 General Regulations B Plant List shall be used in specified areas as identified in Table 4.